 There are two types of Urticaria to classify such as:

-B. Inducible urticaria (also known as chronic physical urticaria) occur when triggered by specific physical stimuli.
+B. Inducible urticaria – It is also known as chronic physical urticaria which occur when triggered by specific physical stimuli.

 Pruritus(Itching) is the most predominate symptom.
 Other characteristic signs include wheals and flares that vary in size, with individual wheals usually resolving within 24 hours without residual hyperpigmentation.

 Pathogenesis: Acute or chronic urticaria may occur as a result of mast cell and basophil release of bioactive mediators, such as histamine and leukotrienes, after activation of either the innate or adaptive immune system.

 Therefore, activation of mast cells by particular IgE, IgG or IgM antibody results urticaria activates the classical complement pathway.
 Other mediators (neuropeptides such as substance P, calcitonin gene-related peptide and neurokinin A) and medications such as opiates can also activate mast cells or basophils through specific receptors and for cyclooxygenase inhibitors (i.e., ASA, NSAIDS) to induce hives through non-IgE mediated pathways.

 Treatment lies in removing the source of allergy.
 Since common causes of acute urticaria include infection and food allergy, investigation for these underlying causes should be guided by the history and physical examination.
 Detailed evaluation needs to be done for patients with chronic urticaria.